Summer Leadership Program

 What if my camper’s training week occurs immediately before their service week?

-In cases where Braveheart/Carpe Diem campers or Camp Guts & Glory/Got2Go campers have been accepted into the program and are unable to travel back and forth in between their two camp sessions, arrangements may be made for them to remain at camp in between sessions.
+In cases where See-Ya, Braveheart, and Carpe Diem campers have been accepted into the program and are unable to travel back and forth in between their two camp sessions, arrangements may be made for them to remain at camp in between sessions.
 Further details will be made available closer to the start of camp.

 What if my camper is not accepted into the program?

 In cases where it is determined that a particular camper is not a good fit for the program in 2020, we will encourage them to apply again in 2021.
 This camper will still have a place in their typical condition-specific camp as a camper.
 We may be able to find additional opportunities for this camper to take on more of a leadership role within the camp session.

 What if my camper is not old enough for the program?